What is a Boxed Trifecta?

 The payout for a boxed trifecta is calculated by taking the total amount bet on the winning combination and dividing it by the total number of $1 boxed trifecta bets.

-The less likely the winning trifecta combination, the higher the payout will typically be.
-In other words, more popular horses means more bets placed on the winning combo, lowering the payout.
-Longshot horses placing in the top 3 spots usually results in bigger boxed trifecta payouts.
-Lesser backed horses mean less winning bets to split the pool.
+Longshot horses placing in the top 3 spots usually result in bigger boxed trifecta payouts.
+Lesser-backed horses mean fewer winning bets to split the pool.

 A minimum $1 boxed trifecta bet in Australia usually pays out several hundred dollars if successful.
 More exotic combinations can pay thousands or even tens of thousands on longer odds.

-For example, a $1 boxed trifecta on 3 horses that are 10-1, 15-1 and 30-1 may pay $3,000 or more if they fill the placings.
+For example, a $1 boxed trifecta on 3 horses that are 10-1, 15-1, and 30-1 may pay $3,000 or more if they fill the placings.

-It’s impossible to predict the exact payout until the race is run and the pool size and number of winning bets is known.
+It’s impossible to predict the exact payout until the race is run and the pool size and number of winning bets are known.
 But the less likely the combo, the higher it tends to pay.